RahulModak74/BATTERY_REIMANNIAN_PAPER/README.md

 How to test:

-Pl use these 2 files are better reproducability
+Pl use these 2 files are better reproducability (_PATCHED.py also is correct but this is simpler)